OSGeo/PROJ/docs/source/usage/transformation.rst

 Geodetic transformation
 ================================================================================

-PROJ.4 can do everything from the most simple projection to very complex transformations across many reference frames.
-While originally developed as a tool for cartographic projections, PROJ.4 has over time evolved into a powerfull generic coordinate transformation engine that makes it possible to do both large scale cartographic projections as well as coordinate transformation at a geodetic high precision level.
+PROJ can do everything from the most simple projection to very complex transformations across many reference frames.
+While originally developed as a tool for cartographic projections, PROJ has over time evolved into a powerfull generic coordinate transformation engine that makes it possible to do both large scale cartographic projections as well as coordinate transformation at a geodetic high precision level.
 This chapter delves into the details of how geodetec transformations of varying complexity can be performed.

-In PROJ.4, two frameworks for geodetic transformations exists, the *cs2cs* framework and the *transformation pipelines* framework.
-The first is the original, and limited, framework for doing geodetic transforms in PROJ.4 The latter is a newer addition that aims to be a more complete transformation framework.
+In PROJ, two frameworks for geodetic transformations exists, the *cs2cs* framework and the *transformation pipelines* framework.
+The first is the original, and limited, framework for doing geodetic transforms in PROJ The latter is a newer addition that aims to be a more complete transformation framework.
 Both are described in the sections below.
 Large portions of the text are based on [EversKnudsen2017]_.